sljohnson32/adHawk-codesample/README.md

   - The tap has a name.
   - No existing tap has that name.

-### Other features
-* It might be interesting to see aggregate data on all beers over time (breakdowns by name, brewer, style, how long the beer lasted, etc.)
-* Anything else you can think of!
+### Beer Data Upload Page

+* Users should be able to navigate to a new page that allows them to upload a CSV file of custom beer data (beer-data.csv).
+* After the CSV file is uploaded, users should be able to view the following statistics based on the data in the file:
+  - List of all unique beers with the associated brewer
+  - Total cost of all kegs
+  - Average glass price for each tap number

-### Implementation
+## Implementation

-* Use redux to store API data
+* Use redux to fetch API data and to generate the app's new state when creating, updating or deleting taps and beers.
 * Currently the API is very bare bones.
 It's sufficient to meet the above requirements, but hardly optimal.
 Feel free to add or change endpoints!
 * Everything else is up to you!